codewars/docs/__tmp__/wiki/kata-translations/index.md

 ## How to announce your translation

 When you publish your translation the original kata sensei will be automatically notified that your effort is pending their approval.
 But it is also good practice to write a comment in the kata "Discourse" to announce what you have done.
+This way, if the original author has been absent from Codewars for a prolonged period of time, another qualified user can review and approve in their place.

 Tip: marking that comment as a `suggestion` will also help your translation from being accidentally overlooked.